futureplc/twig-stack-extension/README.md

 ---

 This package introduces the `{% push %}`, `{% pushonce %}` and `{% stack %}` tags to the Twig templating engine.
-They allow for the dynamic injection content into specific sections of a layout.
+They allow for dynamic injection content into specific sections of a layout.

-They allow you to "push" content from child views into a named stack, which can then be rendered in the parent view using `{% stack %}`.
+They allow you to "push" content from child views into a named "stack", which can then be rendered in the parent view using `{% stack %}`.
 This is particularly helpful for managing scripts, styles, or other elements that need to be included in a specific order or only when certain conditions are met.
+Such as when using [Twig Components](https://symfony.com/bundles/ux-twig-component/current/index.html).

 ## Installation